Patrick-Yevych/timetable-builder/README.md

 timetable-builder is built using [Android Studio](https://developer.android.com/studio).

 The organization of this repository is based off of the feature branch workflow.
-Features are documented in the [scrum](scrum) folder and branches are created for each major feature developement.
+Features are documented in the [scrum](scrum) folder and branches are created for each major feature development.
 Ensure that your pull requests follow this organization pattern and you document each feature development in the scrum backlogs.

 ## License